faceyspacey/respond-framework-docs-old/README.md

 **`state` and `actions` are passed as arguments in addition to props!**

 Actions are automatically bound to `dispatch` and there's never any need for `mapStateToProps`.
 Under the hood proxies are used to track your actual usage of state so re-renderings only occur if the precise nested piece of state you accessed has changed. *This applies both to reducers and selectors.
-More on selectors below.*
+More on selectors to come.*

-> Yes, *Respond* is built for the era where you assume your users' browsers support proxies.

-The transformation of your components to support this interface is done via Babel, therefore if you don't happen to use `state` or `actions`, your components will be left untouched.
+The transformation of your components to support this interface is done via Babel.
+The babel plugin is smart enough to not make these transformations if you don't happen to use `state` or `actions`.
 You're free to use hooks, side effects, you name it (though we recommend keeping your side-effects in *Respond* routes, especially if you're doing SSR).

 ## Automatic Namespacing